robbytables/bug-free-invention/unit-6-flask/instructor-resources/06-flask-apis/06-api_slides.md

 **Talking Points:**

-- "This is cool, but what if we want that data to change?"
+- This is cool, but what if we want that data to change?
-- "Let's create a list like the one on the screen."
+- Let's create a list like the one on the screen.
-- "Let's add that into our script in `hello_api.py`."
+- Let's add that into our script in `hello_api.py`.

 **Teaching Tips:**

-The code currently is
+The code currently is:
 ```
 from flask import Flask, jsonify, request